 Bay Lake Tower at Disney's Contemporary Resort

-Polynesian (no further details on the exact name as yet) Can you still book stays at other Walt Disney World resort hotels using DVC points?
+Polynesian Villas and Bungalows Can you still book stays at other Walt Disney World resort hotels using DVC points?

 It's also worth noting that the number of points you need to use at DVC resorts during the year rarely fluctuates, whereas for non-DVC resorts, it will increase.

 Yes!
-There are three other collections offered by DVC, where your vacations can be paid using your DVC points.
+There are two other collections offered by DVC, where your vacations can be paid using your DVC points.

 This allows you to travel to destinations all over the world.
 There are literally hundreds of destinations across the States in the World Passport Collection and other worldwide destinations include the Caribbean, Canada, Mexico, South America, Europe, Asia, Africa and even Australia and New Zealand.